NeCTAR-RC/nectarcloud-tier0doco/articles/Cloud Expert--DOCID19/Authentication--DOCID41/Introduction to Authentication--DOCID75.md

 ## Methods of Authentication

-The NecTAR Cloud uses three basic types of authentication for users to access the Cloud: single sign on authentication (AAF), certificate based authentication for virtual machines and PKI token based authentication for APIs.
+The NecTAR Cloud uses three basic types of authentication for users to access the Cloud: single sign on authentication (AAF), SSH based authentication for virtual machines and token based authentication for APIs.

 ### Single Sign on Authentication